UPDATE: This recipe and images were updated on April 14, 2025.

 - This easy recipe comes together with just 15 minutes of hands-on time and doesn't require any chilling!

-- Cookies freeze well if you want to save some for later!
+- Cookies freeze well if you want to save some for later (or freeze the dough before baking)!

-- This recipe is a great way to use up some of your sourdough discard, or you can make them with active sourdough starter as well.
+- This recipe is a great way to use up some of your sourdough discard, but you can make them with active sourdough starter as well.

 Ingredients